 - 1. Although it is easy to draw random samples from finite population with the aid of random numbers tables, this is only possible when a complete list is maintained and items are readily numbered.
 Hence simple random sampling requires an up-dated population i.e. a complete up dated list of the universe.
 But in real terms it is practically impossible to maintain such a list.
-Therefore, it restricts the user to go for this sampling design. - field survey is 2.
-If the area covered by large, it is expected that units selected in random sample scattered widely are therefore and it mav consume more time and money, involve higher cost for collection of the required information. - 3.
-If the is small it sample size may not represent the universe in miniature and thus it may fail to reflect the characteristics of the universe.
-Although true it is told less that sampling involves less time and engages' man power and money, in reality the numbering of units in entire universe preparation slips the and of cards and becomes quite consuming and expensive particularly time when the universe is large.
-Moreover, in the social sciences it may not be used so effectively.
-Simple random requires sampling usually large sample as compared to stratified sampling for gaining greater degree of accuracy. - There are instances wherein simple random sampling gives results which is highly I probabilistic i.e. probability is very small.
+Therefore, it restricts the user to go for this sampling design. - 2.
+If the area covered by field survey is large, it is expected that units selected in random sample are scattered widely and therefore it may consume time and of money, involve higher cost for collection the required information. - 3.
+If the sample size is small it may not represent the universe in miniature fail and thus it may to reflect the true characteristics of the universe.
+Although it is told that sampling involves less time and engages' less man power and money, in reality the numbering of units in the entire universe and preparation of cards and slips becomes quite time consuming expensive particularly when the universe is large.
+Moreover, in the and social sciences it may not be used so effectively.
+Simple random sampling usually to stratified sampling for gaining greater degree of requires large sample as compared accuracy. - 4.
+There are instances wherein simple random sampling gives results which is highly I probabilistic i.e. probability is very small.